-Our Bachelor of Medicine and Bachelor of Surgery (MBBS) is a six-year undergraduate program based on an innovative curriculum, that is reactive to today’s needs, whilst focusing on the outcome to produce physicians that are scholars, leaders, communicators, and collaborators.
+Our Bachelor of Medicine and Bachelor of Surgery (MBBS) is a six-year undergraduate program based on an innovative curriculum, that is reactive to today’s needs, while focusing on the outcome to produce physicians that are scholars, leaders, communicators, and collaborators.

 Our MBBS undergraduate program is divided into three phases.
 Each phase comprises of a variety of courses and builds on the preceding phase so that the curriculum becomes spiral in structure.
 Students repeat the study of a subject, but each time at a higher level of difficulty and in greater depth.
 Phase 1 is over one academic year, Phase 2 is for two academic years and Phase 3 spreads over three academic years.

 Our College of Medicine offers something truly unique to our students through early clinic exposure, research that takes place on the MBRU campus, and affiliations with local and international healthcare institutions.
 Benchmarked against international standards, our College of Medicine aims to provide our students with rich and diversified learning opportunities, to ensure they are prepared with the knowledge, skills, and experience to serve the community and promote excellence within the healthcare system.

 My professors here are so well experienced in their respective fields, they have a way when conveying their message.” – Hemica Hasan, Undergraduate Medical Student

 English Language Requirements

 - Minimum of band 6 with no skill less than 5.5

 - A single certificate to be submitted, combined scores are not accepted

 - Must have been taken within the last two years

 - iBT 80; CBT 213;